Updated April 2023

-Knowing how to select multiple cells in Excel and Google Sheets is a worthwhile skill to have in your repertoire if you often work with cells in either program.
+Knowing how to select multiple cells in Excel and Google Sheets is a great skill to have in your repertoire if you often work with cells in either program.
 There are a few different ways to select multiple cells, so read on to see how each method works and which one will be best for you.

 How to Select Multiple Cells